 We now study the costs and benefits for DM with regard to her choices about the elaboration level and the reaction to the offer.
-To help focus attention on the behavior of the persuadee, for now we abstract from the decision problem of the persuader.
+To help focus attention on the behavior of the persuadee, for now we abstract from the decision problem of the persuader - in a sense, we solve the model backwards.